ImageMagick/Usage-Markdown/morphology/index.md

 ### Generating an Image of the Kernel {#kernel2image}

-To make it easier to see kernels, rather than using [Dilating](#dilate) or [Convolution](../convolve/#convolve) on a a single pixel image to see what it produces, I created a special script called "`kernel2image`".
+To make it easier to see kernels, rather than using [Dilating](#dilate) or [Convolution](../convolve/#convolve) on a single pixel image to see what it produces, I created a special script called "`kernel2image`".
-This script extracts the exact [Show Kernel](#showkernel) output, and converts it into a image of the kernel.
+This script extracts the exact [Show Kernel](#showkernel) output, and converts it into an image of the kernel.

 The "`kernel2image` script has lots of options, from output the raw image of the kernel (the default) to specifying the amount of scaling, inter-pixel gaps, montage, labeling, and even coloring of the resultant 'kernel image'.

-For example here is how I generated the "`Octagon`" kernel image, which has now been shown a number times in these examples.
+For example, here is how I generated the "`Octagon`" kernel image, which has now been shown a number times in these examples.

 ~~~
 kernel2image -10.1  -m "Octagon"  kernel_octagon.gif